ClementBM/clementbm.github.io/_drafts/2019-12-17-gradient-descent.markdown

 ---
 layout: post
-title:  "Gradient descent explained"
+title:  "The math behind neural networks"
 date:   2019-12-17
 categories: [gradient descent, neural network]
 ---
 <script src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.7/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

-# Gradient Descent
+It aims to give you the main theory about how it works, starting from scratch, and it could show you hopefully on a different angle how things linked together.

 This article doesn't go through the details of how to implement a neural network.
-It aims to give you the main theory about how it works, and it could show you hopefully on a different angle how things linked together.

-Gradient is obtained by using the back propagation algorithm, indeed back propagation is a differentiation algorithm.

-An important aspect of the design of a deep neural networks is the choice of the cost function.
-Cost functions for neural networks are quasi same as those for oher parametric models such as linear models.
-In most cases, our parametric model defines a distribution $$p(y|x;\theta)$$ and we simply use the principle of maximum likelihood?
-This means we use the cross entropy between the training data and the model's prediction as the cost function.

-> Learning Conditional Distributions with Maximum likelihood.

-Most modern neural network are trained using maximum likelihood.
-This means that the cost function is simply the negative log-likelihood, equivalently described as the cross-entropy between the training data and the model distribution.

-## Introduction
-Backpropagation, for "backward propagationn of errors" is an algorithm for supervised learning of artificial neural networks using gradient descent.
-Given an artificial neural network and an error function, the method calculates the gradient of the error function with respect to the neural network's weight.
-It is a generalization of the delta rule for perceptrons to multilayer feedforward neural networks.
-Backpropagation was first invented in the 1970s as a general optimization method for performing automatic differentiation of complex nested functions.
+This article is especially focused around Gradient Descent.

 > Presentation
 During the lecture of this post, mister *legal* alien :alien: will take a look at :telescope: the demonstration and make comments when he wants to.

-## Notations
-This part defined the notations that will be used in the later demonstration.
-It may sound verbose but I prefer to make the notations explicit so that everyone with a basic mathematic knowledge should be able to understand this article.
+We'll define all the notation usefull such as the dataset, the neural network function.
+This notations that will be used in the later demonstration.
+It may sometimes sound verbose but I prefer to make the notations explicit so that everyone with a basic mathematic knowledge should be able to understand this article.

 ### $$X$$ *as* the sample
 The dataset X is reprensented as $$\underline{\underline{X}}$$, an $$\text{M}$$-by-$$\text{N}$$ matrix, i.e. $$\underline{\underline{X}} \in \mathbb{R}^{\text{M} \times \text{N}}$$